EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/04_data-persistence.md

 ### Step 4.2: Define The Key-Value Table Type

-To define a `kv table` extend the parameterized class `kv_table` provided by the `KV API` and use the `person` structure defined earlier for its parameter.
+To define a `kv table` extend the parameterized class `kv::table` provided by the `KV API` and use the `person` structure defined earlier for its parameter.

-Next, define the required `primary index` by the `kv_table` based on the `account_name` property.
-To accomplish this declare and initialize a data member `account_name_uidx` of type `kv_table::index`.
+Next, define the required `primary index` by the `kv::table` based on the `account_name` property.
+To accomplish this declare and initialize a data member `account_name_uidx` of type `kv::table::index`.
 For initialization use `accname` as its name and `person::account_name` as the underlying property which is indexed.

-Call the `kv_table::init()` method from the constructor of the `kv_address_table` struct.
+Call the `kv::table::init()` method from the constructor of the `kv_address_table` struct.
 Pass as parameters the `contract_name`, the name of the table, and the unique index data member defined and initialized in the previous step.

 For the last step, instantiate a data member of type `kv_address_table` and initialize its name which must be an `eosio::name` type, let's say `kvaddrbook`.